 As one of the most common surgical procedures in the world today, cosmetic plastic surgery also offers some of the safest, most complication-free operations available.
-However, it is important to keep in mind that not all procedures are created equal, and that risk factors are still sometimes prevalent depending upon your health history and medical past, whether you are getting a Breast Augmentation, Tummy Tuck or any other cosmetic procedure.
+However, it is important to keep in mind that not all procedures are created equal, and that risk factors are still sometimes prevalent depending upon your health history and medical past, whether you are getting a Breast Enlargement, Tummy Tuck or any other cosmetic procedure.

 Of course, there are a number of ways to reduce the risks commonly associated with plastic surgery.
 These are not only beneficial steps to take to avoid physical complications, but also to avoid any mental stress and anxiety that is a common component of the cosmetic plastic surgery process.